sumantha-NTS/Predicting-the-Movement-of-person-in-Crowd/README.md

 Predicting the movement of a person in the crowd based on the movement of the crowd in particular timestamp.

 ## Objective:

 ## Dataset:
+Dataset is prepared by considering the 5000 people locations which is represented in *Map.html*.

 ## Methodology: